liampav3/CS7140-final-report/README.md

 \[6\] Blundell, Charles, et al. "Weight uncertainty in neural network."
 International conference on machine learning.
 PMLR, 2015.

 \[7\] Osband, Ian.
 "Risk versus uncertainty in deep learning: Bayes, bootstrap and the dangers of dropout."
 NIPS workshop on bayesian deep learning.
 Vol. 192.
 2016.

+\[8\] Blei, David M., Alp Kucukelbir, and Jon D. McAuliffe.
+"Variational inference: A review for statisticians."
+Journal of the American statistical Association 112.518 (2017): 859-877.